בס"ד

 BEI has completed my Local Law 126 filing.
 What do I do next?

-Once Building Envelope Inspections (BEI) has completed your Local Law 126 filing for your parking structure, here’s what you should do next:
+Once you have engaged a Qualified Parking Structure Inspector (QPSI) and completed your Local Law 126 inspection report, here’s what you should do next:

 • Submit the Report to the NYC Department of Buildings (DOB):

-• Ensure that your inspection report and condition assessment are properly submitted to the NYC Department of Buildings.
-This should include the structural condition findings, classified as Safe, Safe with Repair and/or Monitoring (SREM), or Unsafe.
+Ensure your inspection report and condition assessment are properly submitted to the DOB.
+This includes the structural condition classification—Safe, Safe with Repair and/or Monitoring (SREM), or Unsafe.

 • Address Repair Recommendations (if applicable):

-• If your inspection report classifies your parking structure as Safe with Repair and/or Monitoring (SREM) or Unsafe, you’ll need to take immediate action to complete necessary repairs.
-Consult with contractors to perform the required work and get any documentation that may be needed to show compliance.
+If your inspection report classifies your parking structure as SREM or Unsafe, you’ll need to act promptly to complete the necessary repairs.

 • Monitor Deadlines for Compliance:

-• Be aware of any deadlines for repairs or further filings.
-The NYC DOB will have specific timeframes for you to address issues, and failing to comply could result in penalties or violations.
-Make sure all required actions are completed within the designated timeframe.
+Stay aware of all deadlines for repairs or additional filings.
+The DOB has specific timeframes for addressing issues, and noncompliance can lead to penalties or violations.

 • Prepare for Future Cycles: